wurminator/x402-wallet-v2/README.md

     cd x402-wallet
     cargo build --release

-The binary will be at `./target/release/x402-wallet`
+The binary will be at `./target/release/x402-wallet` or you can add it to your path.

+To give the LLM context about x402-wallet, it is recommended you reference [wallet.md](https://github.com/0xKoda/x402-wallet/blob/main/wallet.md) or add your own.

+You should also give your agent access to a list of resources, you can use [resource-list.md](https://github.com/0xKoda/x402-wallet/blob/main/resource-list.md) or add your own.

 ### Setup